 A unicorn is a privately held organization (founded after 2003) with a post-money valuation of 1 billion dollars or higher.
 The term unicorn was coined by the founder of Cowboy Ventures, Aileen Lee.
 She chose this name to emphasize the rarity of such startups.
-Typical examples are AirBnB and WeWork.
-In Belgium we only have 2 unicorns so far: Collibra and team.blue (former Combell).
+Typical examples are Airbnb and WeWork.
+In Belgium, there are only 2 unicorns so far: Collibra and team.blue (former Combell).

 First of all, I’d like to point out that we’re not against unicorns.
 We need unicorns.
 And we cannot but stimulate zebra startups to become unicorns, since that would mean that they would create a lot of jobs and that their positive impact would grow exponentially as well.

 We cannot but stimulate zebra startups to become unicorns and the other way around.